szych111/project-gutenberg-search/README.md

 The project enables searching through e-books made available by Project Gutenberg.

-E-books can by search by:
+E-books can be  searched by:
 authors
 titles
 languages